Azure/opendigitaltwins-tools/SmartPlaces.Facilities/lib/IngestionManager.Mapped/README.md

 # IngestionManager.Mapped

-This library provides a way to load a DTDSL based graph from a Mapped Graph
+This library provides a way to load a DTDL based graph from a Mapped Graph

 ## Interfaces and Classes